Top 10 Coaching Frameworks To Make Your Program Powerful

 Plus, as a third-person, in a sense, you are able to notice the obvious things clients may miss out on, so you have the power to guide them towards the true transformation of themselves and, accordingly, their life.

-If you want your coaching program to be successful and efficient, then you should be able to measure the progress of clients and push them forward.
+If you want your coaching program to be successful and efficient, then you should be able to measure clients' progress and push them forward.

 First of all, try to understand what your client understands under success and what their goals are to be able to measure their progress.